-Alexis Richmond is responsible for communications, coordinating data, and research for Polis Institute.
+Alexis Richmond is the Executive Assistant to Founder Phil Hissom.
+She assists with communications, coordinating data and research for Polis Institute.
 She’s held a leadership position at The Coalition of the Homeless.
 In 2017 she created and organized data for Health Care Center for the Homeless, a referral guide to increase team performance with utilization of information for clients.
 Her commitment to service also includes Lisa Merlin House for Women, The American Cancer Society, and The Center for Drug Free Living.
 Alexis has a long history of committed service, support, and compassion to the community.
 She attended Valencia Community College for Information Technology.
 Alexis is the widower of a Vietnam veteran, mother of her favorite son Anthony and grandmother to her precious granddaughter Malaysja.

-Shawn Welcome has been engaged in community improvement since creating a poetry and life skills program for youth offenders at the 33rd Street Jail in 2006.
+Shawn Welcome is the Family Engagement Coordinator at Polis.
+He exercises his gift of communication and event organization to facilitate Polis program offerings conducive to positive change.
+He has been engaged in community improvement since creating a poetry and life skills program for youth offenders at the 33rd Street Jail in 2006.
 Shawn is the founder and host of Diverse Word, the longest running, weekly open mic gathering in Orlando.
 In the past, Shawn has devoted himself to area nonprofits including The Hope Community Center, the Orlando Boys & Girls Club, Frontline Outreach Community Center, and Professional Opportunities Program for Students (POPS), a youth empowerment and internships program.
-Shawn Welcome is the proud father of four children and married to his beautiful wife, Jannah.
+Shawn Welcome is the proud father of four children and husband to his beautiful wife, Jannah.

-Brandy Hannah’s nonprofit and community experience spans over 15 years and includes extensive experience in the areas of Program Development and Management, Community Building, Community Engagement, and Volunteer Management.
-A Florida native, she attended the University of South Florida with a major in Criminology.
-She gained most of her work experience however in New Jersey working with multiple family service and community based nonprofit organizations.
+Brandy Hannah leads place-based projects with excellence at Polis.
+She is a Project Management Consultant with over fifteen years of nonprofit and community building experience.
 She has proudly served on the Essex County Human Services Advisory Board, Essex County Council for Young Children, Rutgers University Community Health Board, and the City of Newark Coalition on Homelessness, among countless other roles and affiliations.
-She has a strong background working in diverse communities and truly connecting with the people.
+She has a strong background working in diverse communities and creating meaningful relationships with the people.
 She believes it is there that the seed of truly strengthening and engaging a community cultivates.
-Recently relocated back to Florida, Brandy is enjoying her role at Polis as she develops new partnerships with stakeholders and community members alike.
-Brandy is the proud mother of 2 amazing children.
+Brandy is the proud mother of two amazing children.

-Andres Florez holds a Master of Science in Human Geography.
-He has studied the impact of development programs in a highly vulnerable area of Colombia in South America.
+Andres Florez deploys the power of geographic information systems and data analysis to understand the current assets and socioeconomic status of each community.
+He holds a Master of Science in Human Geography, and has studied the impact of development programs in a highly vulnerable area of Colombia in South America.
 He brings experience creating and managing Geographic Information Systems, as well as quantitative and qualitative research experience.
 He has worked in different facets of the nonprofit arena, including economic development and faith based organizations.
 Andres’s work and education are grounded in the belief that every single person is deserving of access to the same opportunities.
 He is married to his high school sweetheart Hannah and they are the proud parents of three beautiful children.

-Ron is a life-long resident of Orlando and a passionate advocate for the youth of the city.
+Ron Jones is a Community Engagement Specialist at Polis.
+He has been a vital team member of the organization since it was founded.
+He thrives in understanding and empowering individuals and communities.
 Ron has also worked extensively with Orlando’s homeless population and helped found the Steps program at the Coalition for the Homeless in 1999.
-Ron has 2 adult children and 4 grandchildren.
+Ron has two children and four grandchildren.

 Jasmine Ramos is the Community Engagement Coordinator at Polis Institute.
-In this role, Jasmine oversees the communications planning, assists in devising community engagement approaches, leads the survey team, and assists in organizing events and fundraisers.
-Jasmine is a qualified community mobilizer and holds a Bachelor’s degree in Political Science with a concentration in Public Administration from the University of South Florida.
-Jasmine is a champion of education and criminal justice reform.
-She’s dedicated to working towards a resolution in these and any social issues that stand in the way of every person receiving their unalienable rights.
+She executes engagement strategies, leads the survey team, and organizes community events.
+Jasmine holds a Bachelor’s degree in Political Science with a concentration in Public Administration from the University of South Florida.
+She champions every community resident, and is dedicated to walking alongside each individual and community as they turn their dreams into realities.